GSA/digitalgov.gov/content/events/2019/09/2019-09-26-socialgov-talks-leveraging-pop-culture-with-paul-lester-doe.md

 slug: socialgov-talks-leveraging-pop-culture-with-paul-lester-doe
 title: "SocialGov Talks: Leveraging Pop Culture With Paul Lester of the DOE"
 deck: ""
-summary: "Learn from a social media expert at Department of Energy how to use pop culture references as a jumping off point to talk about your agency’s work.  "
+summary: "Learn from a social media expert at Department of Energy how to use pop culture references as a jumping off point to talk about your agency’s work."
 host: "Socialgov"
 event_organizer: "DigitalGov University"
 registration_url: https://www.eventbrite.com/e/socialgov-talks-leveraging-pop-culture-with-paul-lester-of-the-doe-registration-66348428937